santoshgiridhar/admin-console/ReadME.md

 ## Directory Layout

 ```
-admin-module/                    --> all of the source files for the application
+admin-console/                    --> all of the source files for the application
   index.css               --> default stylesheet
   index.less               --> default stylesheet
-  components/           --> all app specific modules
+  components/           --> all app specific consoles
     page-login
       page-login
       template.stache